How To Meal Prep For The Ketogenic Diet

 Choose Your Recipes

-It’s important to choose recipes that are easy to make, have few ingredients, high fat content and low carb content.
+It’s important to choose recipes that are easy to make, have few ingredients, have high fat content and low carb content.

 In addition, you want your meals to be quick to cook because you will be making them every week and needing them each day.
 You’ll also need the meal prepped so it can go into the fridge or freezer quickly and easily.
 The last thing you need is a recipe that takes hours in the kitchen!